BOULDER, Colo. -

 The club competes in four different shows every season.
 The shows have a few different competitions: a simple "rail" show for both disciplines, jumping for the English riders and reining in the top division for Western riders, including Slusser.

 "You do a certain pattern.
 You run'em into a stop and they slide on their butt," Slusser said of reining.
-"It's just a blast.
-I have so much fun with it.

 "It's really fun, you get to run around and look crazy and you have the whole ring to yourself."

 "(Slusser's) an excellent rider," Hindman said.
 "She's pretty comfortable looking elegant and very put together and very good at riding myriad different horses."

 Hindman added that one of Slusser's top finishes of the season would have won the show for CU, but for a judge's decision that negated her points.

 "Of course by the end of the day we lost by two points, and she earned five points," Hindman said.

 Though she's just a sophomore, Slusser already has had a big impact on CU's equestrian club team -- and it's had an impact on her college life as well.

 "It was really hard when I came up here," Slusser said of moving to Boulder for school.
 "I finally found a few groups of people (who) love horses and want to have fun."